Bucky24/jsbehave/README.md

 Text that starts with a $ will load a variable of the same name

 Text that starts with a `/` may be considered a regex by some commands

+Text that is "uuid" (without quotes) generates a new uuid-v4

 ## Variables